alexr123456/TFA-Bullet-Ballistics/README.md

 1. Aimcone doesn't do anything
 2. Firing at feet causes bullet to go through surface

-Pleas report other bugs in issues if possible.
+Please report other bugs in issues if possible.